 Second, if you can obtain a new credit card, the interest rate on the new card may not be helpful in actually getting rid of your credit card debt.
 In many instances, you may find that simply paying more on your existing credit cards every month will work just as well or better than getting a new card.

 Third, balance transfers are not free, as some might assume.
-Typically, there is a flat fee of 2 to 5 percent of the transferred amount, which will be added to your existing balance.
+Typically, there is a flat fee of 2% to 5% of the transferred amount, which will be added to your existing balance.
 These factors make obtaining a credit card for debt consolidation problematic for people with poor credit.

 What are debt management plans?